tektoncd/pipeline/docs/using.md

 ### Resource sharing between tasks

-Pipeline Tasks are allowed to pass resources from previous tasks via [`providedBy`](#providedby) field.
+Pipeline Tasks are allowed to pass resources from previous tasks via the [`providedBy`](#providedby) field.
 This feature is implemented using Persistent Volume Claims under the hood but however has an implication that tasks cannot have any volume mounted under path `/pvc`.

 ### Outputs

-`Task` definition can include inputs and outputs resource declaration.
+`Task` definitions can include inputs and outputs resource declaration.
 If specific set of resources are only declared in output then a copy of resource to be uploaded or shared for next Task is expected to be present under the path `/workspace/output/resource_name/`.